AhmedSafwat1/Velents-Task/README.md

 ## Testing report with coverage details.
 -  write some unit and create coverage test for but not cover all code
 -  can find detail in folder coverage

+## CI/CD Pipeline
+- do to run unit test
+- run ./vendor/bin/pint to format code
+- run ./vendor/bin/phpstan analyse to analyse the code